-Station 27.
-Measurements of temperature and salinity have been routinely taken since 1946 at a site located approximately 10 km off St. John's, Newfoundland, the 27th in a series of transects established by W. Templeman.
-This station is considered to be representative of the inshore Labrador Current.
-The station was visited 40 times in 1987, with a monthly maximum of 8 in May and a minimum of zero in February.
-The data were collected at, or linearily interpolated, to standard depths (0, 10, 20, 30, 50, 75, 100, 125, and 150 m) and monthly means were calculated for each depth.
-Temperature and salinity anomalies for 1986 relative to the mid-month means for 1947-77 (Keeley, 1981) are shown in Fig. 8.
+27) located approximately 10 km off St. John's, Newfoundland.
+This station is considered to be representative of the Inshore Labrador Current.
+The station was visited 40 times in 1988, with a monthly maximum of 8 in May and a minimum of zero in February.
+The data were collected at, or linearly interpolated to, standard depths (0, 10, 20, 30, 50, 75, 100, 125, and 150 m) and monthly means were calculated for each depth.
+Temperature and salinity anomalies for 1988 relative to the midmonth means for 1947-77 (Keeley, 1981) are shown in Fig. 8.

-Temperature anomalies in the upper 30 m. fluctuated throughout the year between above and below normal.
-Negative anomalies dominated the first two months of the year, as well as in July and November with peak values (over $4^{\circ}C$ below normal) in mid-summer at 20 m.
-This appears to be, in part, the result of a in shallower-than-normal thermocline.
-Below 50 m, temperatures in the first half of the year were below normal but rose above normal at several depths in the latter half of the vear.
+Temperature anomalies in the upper 30 m fluctuated throughout the year between above and below normal.
+Negative anomalies dominated the first 2 months of the year, as well as in July and November with peak values (over 4.0° C below normal) in midsummer at 20 m.
+This appears to be, in part, the result of a shallower-than-normal thermocline.
+Below 50 m, temperatures in the first half of the year were below normal but rose above normal at several depths in the latter half of the year.
 Lower-than-normal temperatures have been observed below 75 m for the past 6 years.
 The apparent warming in 1988 indicates a possible end to the extreme cold conditions in the bottom waters at Station 27 but confirmation of a significant change will require at least another year of data.

 Salinity anomalies at Station 27 showed mainly saltier-than-normal water during most of the year.
-Feak positive salinity anomalies were observed near surface in summer.
-Negative salinity anomalies were generally weaker than the positive ones and were observed in the near surface waters in September-October, in the deep waters in November and throughout the water column in December.
+Peak positive salinity anomalies were observed in the nearsurface waters in summer.
+Negative salinity anomalies were generally weaker than the positive ones and were observed in the near-surface waters in September-October, in the deep waters in November and throughout the water column in December.
 The latter was based on only one observation during the month and so may not reflect mean conditions for the month.